intelsdi-x/snap-plugin-collector-iostat/README.md

 and/or submit a [pull request](https://github.com/intelsdi-x/snap-plugin-collector-iostat/pulls).

 ## Community Support
-This repository is one of **many** plugins in the **snap**, a powerful telemetry agent framework.
+This repository is one of **many** plugins in **Snap**, a powerful telemetry framework.
 See the full project at http://github.com/intelsdi-x/snap.

 To reach out to other users, head to the [main framework](https://github.com/intelsdi-x/snap#community-support).

 ## Contributing
-We love contributions! :heart_eyes:
+We love contributions!

-There is more than one way to give back, from examples to blogs to code updates.
+There's more than one way to give back, from examples to blogs to code updates.
 See our recommended process in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

-[snap](http://github.com/intelsdi-x/snap), along with this plugin, is an Open Source software released under the Apache 2.0 [License](LICENSE).
+[Snap](http://github.com/intelsdi-x/snap), along with this plugin, is an Open Source software released under the Apache 2.0 [License](LICENSE).

 ## Acknowledgements